Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Numerical Studies

-Here we illustrate our proposed approach on a simulated example.
-It may occur in practice that multiple reference atlases are subject to the same deleterious effect; e.g., they are all registered using a poor algorithm.
-This could result in multiple atlases closely agreeing on an incorrect segmentation.
-If we happen to have one atlas that registered well and provides a good segmentation, it could still be outweighed by multiple poor atlases, resulting in a poor segmentation when using a voting-based procedure.
+It may occur in practice that multiple reference atlases are subject to the same deleterious effect, resulting in multiple atlases closely agreeing on an incorrect segmentation.
+If we have one atlas that registered well and provides a good segmentation, it could still be outweighed by multiple poor atlases.
+Thus any voting procedure would produce a poor segmentation.

-To consider this possibility, we simulate a structure on a $40 \times 40$ grid, displayed in Figure \ref{fig:pvTruth}.
-We simulate also image intensities as might be obtained from an additional imaging modality.
-Also displayed in Figure \ref{fig:pvTruth} is one reliable candidate segmentation and three poor segmentations, the latter of which closely agree.
-Voxelwise image intensity similarity is sometimes used to quantify rater reliability throughout an image \citep{IsgumEtAl09}.
+We again simulate a structure on a $40 \times 40$ grid, displayed in Figure \ref{fig:pvTruth}.
+Also displayed in the figure is one reliable candidate segmentation and three poor segmentations, the latter of which closely agree.
+We also simulate image intensities as might be obtained from an additional imaging modality.
+Voxelwise image intensity similarity is often used to quantify rater reliability throughout an image \citep{IsgumEtAl09}.
 As such, we simulate image intensity similarities for each atlas, displayed in Supplementary Figure 1.
-To make the assessment more challenging (and more realistic), we slightly offset the intensity differences from the areas of poor segmentations.
+To make the assessment more realistic, we slightly offset the intensity differences from the areas of poor segmentations.

-We find the {\em signed distance label transforms} for each atlas \citep{IglesiasEtAl12} to use as a covariate.
-A signed distance label (SDL) transform for a binary image assigns to each pixel a number corresponding to its distance from the nearest edge in an image, where an edge is indicated by a zero adjacent to a one.
-The sign of the distance corresponds to whether or not the pixel is inside or outside an identified structure in the binary image; e.g., a pixel has negative distance if it is inside the structure, positive distance if it is outside, and zero if it is on the boundary.
-We take a weighted sum over the atlas-specific SDL maps, where the weights are inversely proportional to the square of the intensity difference between the rater image and the target; i.e., $c_{v1} = \sum_{r=1}^4 |i_r(v) - i_t(v)|^{-2}d_r(v)/(\sum_{r = 1}^4 |i_r(v) - i_t(v)|^{-2})$, where $i_r(v)$ and $i_t(v)$ are the intensity values for rater image $r$ and the target image at pixel $v$, respectively, and $d_r(v)$ is the SDL assigned to pixel $v$ from rater image $r$.
+We again find the SDL transform for each atlas \citep{IglesiasEtAl12}.
+Here, we take a weighted sum over the atlas-specific SDL maps, where the weights are inversely proportional to the square of the intensity difference between the rater image and the target; i.e., $c_{v1} = \sum_{r=1}^4 |i_r(v) - i_t(v)|^{-2}d_r(v)/(\sum_{r = 1}^4 |i_r(v) - i_t(v)|^{-2})$, where $i_r(v)$ and $i_t(v)$ are the intensity values for rater image $r$ and the target image at pixel $v$, respectively, and $d_r(v)$ is the SDL assigned to pixel $v$ from rater image $r$.
 We use the pixel-level intensities as additional covariates, $c_{v2} = i_t(v)$.
 It is important to include a distance-intensity interaction, $c_{v3} := c_{v1}c_{v2}$, since high intensity voxels far away from the object of interest should not be included, but the information can be helpful when we believe a voxel is close to the object.